Meister-anon/Kai-zen_FireRed-Release-Edition/README.md

 taking a hit ends battle as if caught opposing mon adding them to your team...

--confirmed this bug does exist in master
+-confirmed this bug does exist in master - attempt fix on test master

-on btl ctrl update finish removal of gactivebattler
+finished removal of gactivebattler

 following that can work out move flags rework and gbit table removal w regex sub

 keep lvl cap form change and guard style work for distractions

-go back and reorder all battle.h structs etc to make sure they match old order with new additions added to bottom to preserve order

 most important replace all battle files with EE versions after seeing just how much is changed with recent EE work